OraOpenSource/oos-utils/README.md

 ## Documentation

-The complete API is in the [docs](/docs) folder.
-Can also view on [Read The Docs](http://oos-utils.readthedocs.org/en/latest/README/) which displays it in a much nicer and searchable format.
+- [Read The Docs](http://oos-utils.readthedocs.org/en/latest/README/) which displays it in a nice, searchable format
+- MD files in the [docs](/docs) folder

 ## Install